LexApp/nodejs-challenge/README.md

 ### Tech requirements
 - Node.js
+- TypeScript
 - You are free to use any database or framework, but please explain your choice.
 - Tests - focus on coverage that in your opinion makes the most sense.

 ### Additional info
 - Please stick to the product requirements.
 You should not implement authorisation and authentication, as they are not important for the assessment.
 Assume everyone can make requests to any API.
 - We value quality over feature-completeness.
 The goal of this code sample is to help us identify what you consider production-ready code.
-You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.
+You should consider this code ready for final review with your colleague!

 ## How to submit
 Create a private repository on GitHub and invite [rafalzawadzki](https://github.com/rafalzawadzki) to it.